alangrainger/immich-public-proxy/CONTRIBUTING.md

 **Escaping.** Any string that originates from Immich and is embedded into HTML by the SSR templates must be escaped (use `escapeHtml` from `utils/text.ts`).
 Strings that cross to the client via the init JSON block stay as plain text and are rendered with `textContent`, not `innerHTML` - that retired the "pre-escaped HTML over the wire" contract that the early gallery shipped with.

+**Third-party links.** Any anchor the client renders that points to a third-party origin (the "Open in OpenStreetMap" link is the current example) must set `rel="noopener noreferrer"`.
+The `noreferrer` part is the load-bearing one: without it, the browser sends the share URL as the `Referer` header, and the share URL *is* the capability token for the album - it ends up in the third party's webserver logs. `noopener` prevents the new tab from touching `window.opener`.
+Embedding a third-party widget (map tile, oEmbed, etc.) instead of a click-through link reintroduces the same leak silently on every render - that's a design decision that needs more than a code change.

 **PhotoSwipe UI.** Custom toolbar buttons, captions, and panels are registered through `lightbox.pswp.ui.registerElement`.
 The back button, download, fullscreen, and caption registrations live in `app/src/client/lightbox-ui.ts`; the info sidebar (a substantial UI element) lives in `app/src/client/sidebar.ts`.
 New small registrations join `lightbox-ui.ts`; anything panel-sized gets its own file.

 **Streaming.** Assets are streamed from Immich to the client without buffering to disk.
 Keep it that way.
 The `archiver` zip flow is also fully streamed (with per-asset retry, an idle-timeout transform, and abort-on-failure semantics).